uttamkn/amazekart/README.md

 ## Step-2

-### make the extension run only in amazon or flipkart
+### Make the extension run only in amazon or flipkart
-### make the new tab open as the extension popup
+### Make the new tab open as the extension popup